NikhilSuresh24/MatchPrediction/README.md

 The main program will be a Bayesian regression, but will be compared the results of a simple linear, fully-connected neural network.

 ## Validation
-Bayesian Regression will be validated using uncertainty estimates.
+Bayesian Regression will be validated using uncertainty estimates from the guide distribution, which approximates the posterior distribution.
+Point Evaluation will also be performed with the Mean Squared Error Loss Function on a test dataset.
 Linear Network is validated using [10-fold cross validation](https://www.openml.org/a/estimation-procedures/1).
 Data from many completed matches comprises the dataset.

 ## Dependencies
 Install the [Tbapy](https://github.com/frc1418/tbapy/blob/master/README.md) module to scrape The Blue Alliance